datawiza-inc/wordpress-proxy-auth-plugin/README.md

 Step 2.
 Under Attributes tab and add add a new attribute: For Okta, `Field` is "email", `Expected` is "email", `Type` is "Header".

-After installing the Proxy Authn Plugin, you need to input provisioning secrect in Step 1 as the private secret in `Setting` -> `Proxy Auth Plugin`.
+After installing the Proxy Auth Plugin, you need to input provisioning secrect in Step 1 as the private secret in `Setting` -> `Proxy Auth Plugin`.